LevanKvirkvelia/salute/README.md

 ```

 ### Creating and nesting components
-Salute components are functions returning chat sequences, strings, AsyncGenerators, or an array or promise of these.
-This makes it easy to split the code into smaller components.
+Salute components are similar to React components.
+They are functions returning Salute primitives, such as actions (e.g. `gen`, `system`, `user`, `assistant`), AsyncGenerators, strings, or arrays and promises of these.
+The function will be called when sequence reaches it, so you can use the current outputs in the function.

 ```ts
 import { gpt3, gen, assistant, system, user } from "salutejs";